-Set deck elevation as high as possible for surface ship berthing and as low as possible for submarine berthing, based on the following considerations:
+Set deck elevation as high as possible for surface ship berthing and as low as possible for submarine berthing, based on the following considerations.
+When determining proper deck elevation, give due consideration to different vessels that will occupy berths.
+Interferences often occur with appurtenances that rise above actual deck elevation, e.g. cleats, bollards, utilities, igloos, turtlebacks, etc.